frc-862/PitCartManager/README.md

 - COMP_YEAR (ex. `2023`)
 - COMP_CODE (usually can get from TBA ommitting the year; ex. `2023misal` would be just `misal`)
 - STREAM_CODE (ex. `firstinspires1`)
+- SETTINGS_PASSWORD (string of numbers 0-8 for indexes of pit screen password. ex.
+"012" str can be length 0 to 9)
 - SERVER_MODE (always `1` \[was used for debugging])

 ## Autorun scripts for Raspberry Pi Buster/Bullseye